xushengfeng/usocket/README.md

-#USocket
+# USocket

-this is a fork from https://github.com/jhs67/usocket
+this is a fork from https://github.com/jhs67/usocket/tree/d9cc13b8948a7b3e505d38eb20107d96760a531d

+easy use for Electron

+add some types

 ## Overview